Bachelor of Arts in Criminology and Psychology

-He would encourage other students to go abroad as part of their degree, says Keegan who is currently on a student exchange and attending Champlain College in the US.
+He would encourage other students to go abroad as part of their degree, says Keegan who went on a student exchange to Champlain College in the US.

 “I believe that all students should try and study abroad to gain a learning and cultural experience different from the one at AUT.
 No matter where you go, people behave differently and you’ll learn some amazing things about these people and about yourself.
 You’ll also get the opportunity to broaden your learning, and will get to meet people who may have a great impact on your life.”

-Keegan enjoys the opportunities studying in the USA offers.
+Keegan enjoyed the opportunities studying in the USA offered.

-“I’ve watched the Super Bowl, eaten a Thanksgiving dinner, and lived in a Winter Wonderland of snow ball fights, ice skating, and winter coats and boots.
-I’ve also been able to travel up to Canada, towns in New York and Connecticut, and Los Angeles in California.
+“I’ve watched the Super Bowl, eaten a Thanksgiving dinner, and lived in a Winter Wonderland of snowball fights, ice skating, and winter coats and boots.
+I was also able to travel up to Canada, towns in New York and Connecticut, and Los Angeles in California.